OISF/suricata/doc/userguide/rules/tls-keywords.rst

 tls.store
 ---------

-store TLS/SSL certificate on disk
+store TLS/SSL certificate on disk.
+The location can be specified in the `output.tls-store.certs-log-dir` parameter of the yaml configuration file, cf :ref:`suricata-yaml-outputs-tls`..

 ssl_state
 ---------